stevenc49/stevenc49.github.io/pages/practiceJournal.md

 I'm just going to have to find the build a curriculum and follow thru.
 Leetcoding is something that I'm not going to enjoy and never will but I will have to do it to continue living a better life.
 Much like going on a run or exercising.

+Things are getting busier at work.
+Not caring and doing the minimum has been working and it helps my sanity.

 ### Aug 18